flybywiresim/docs/docs/pilots-corner/advanced-guides/protections/altnlaw.md

 Following failures will lead to the activation of [Alternate Law with reduced protection](#Alternate-Law-with-Reduced-Protection)

-- Failure of 2 ADRs (self detected)
+- Failure of 2 ADRs (self-detected)
 - Failure of both ELACs
 - Failure of one elevator
 - Failure of one sidestick